 TWC assigns Board Z 20 monthly workfare slots.
 Board Z finds four workfare providers, three of which will provide five monthly workfare slots and one of which will provide seven workfare slots.
 Board Z’s workfare providers have made 22 workfare slots available.
 Board Z has complied with the requirement to provide at least 20 monthly workfare slots.

 Boards that do not comply with all workfare agreement requirements must place ABAWDs in appropriate and available activities other than workfare.
-If there is no appropriate and available activity, Boards initiate a good-cause recommendation.

 Workfare agreements are subject to monitoring and review by TWC, HHSC, and FNS.